-The European Medicines Agency (EMA) has confirmed its recommendation to screen all patients for hepatitis B before starting treatment with direct-acting antivirals for hepatitis C; patients infected with both hepatitis B and C viruses must be monitored and managed according to current clinical guidelines.
+On 15 December 2016, the European Medicines Agency (EMA) confirmed its recommendation to screen all patients for hepatitis B before starting treatment with direct-acting antivirals for hepatitis C; patients infected with both hepatitis B and C viruses must be monitored and managed according to current clinical guidelines.
 These measures aim to minimise the risk of hepatitis B re-activation with direct-acting antivirals.